Germinating the seeds

 Watering - Aim to keep the soil evenly moist most of the time.
 Do not let the soil dry out, but don't keep it constantly saturated either.

-Fertilizing - For the first 8 weeks, give a small amount of diluted liquid fertilizer (about 1/8 strength) once a week.
+Fertilizing - The first 8 weeks, give a small amount of diluted liquid fertilizer (about 1/8 strength) once a week.
 Hydroponic fertilizer is ideal for young seedlings, since it is easily absorbed and complete.
 After 8 weeks, you may switch to a granular fertilizer that contains micronutrients, or continue feeding weekly with dilute liquid fertilizer.

 It's normal for older leaves to occasionally turn yellow and drop, but if it seems excessive, check that the soil isn't too dry down in the root zone.
 If you're sure the soil has been moist enough, the plant may need more fertilizer.